Risk Awareness in HTN Planning: A Framework of HTN Planning with Uncertainty and Risk

-On the other hand, in state-based HTN planning, the search space consists of subset of the state space that is restricted by task decompositions.
+Having partial plans as search nodes potentially leads to a more compact---but more complex---representation of the search space compared to state-based planning.
+However, since primitive tasks are not executed during planning, and thus the \textit{state} is not tracked in this model, the planner does not have information about the current state of the world during planning.
+Conversely, in state-based HTN planning, the search space consists of a subset of the state space restricted by task decompositions.
 The search starts at an initial state with an empty plan.
 The goal is to compute a plan by searching for a state that accomplishes the initial task network.
-During search, when encountering a compound task, if there is an applicable method, that task is decomposed.
+During the search, when encountering a compound task, the task is decomposed if there is an \textit{applicable} method, i.e., a method that can decompose this compound task and has its \textit{preconditions} satisfied in the current state.
+These preconditions define the state of the world that must exist before the method can be used to decompose a task into subtasks.
 Then, the task decomposition continues on the next decomposition level but in the same state.
 If the task is primitive, it is executed, removed from the task network, and added to the plan.
 The search then continues into a successor state.

+As for the representation of hierarchical constructs, state-based HTN planning uses method preconditions that should be satisfied in the current state during search in order to decompose compound tasks.
+On the contrary, in plan-based HTN planning, methods usually have constraints instead of preconditions.
+The constraints restrict the order of the tasks resulting from the decomposition, the bindings of task network variables, and the order of tasks and state \textit{predicates}.

+As providing a formalism for both models of HTN planning would unnecessarily complicate our presentation, without loss of generalization, we choose to present a formal framework for plan-based HTN planning as a widely-used model in the research of HTN planning.
+For a formalism of state-based HTN planning, we refer to our previous work~\cite{georgievski2015htn}.